felipeerias/nan-js-proposal/README.md

 Only one active session will be advertised at any time.
 NAN publishing and discovery is paused when the website is in the background.

-Service announcements use a service name like e.g. `"org.w3c.example.nan.id"`, and place in the extra info field a hash of their `sessionId.public` and `sessionId.secret`.
+Service announcements use a service name like e.g. `"org.w3c.example.nan.id"`, and place in the *extra info* field their `sessionId.public`.

-When the current session is paused or finished, the extra info field is cleared so other peers are notified that the session is no longer active; if no other sessions become active, NAN publishing stops altogether shortly afterwards.
+When the current session is paused or finished, the *extra info* field is cleared so other peers are notified that the session is no longer active; if no other sessions become active, NAN publishing stops altogether shortly afterwards.

-(Another option for the announcements would be to use the `sessionId.public` as the service name, which would have the benefit that only peers that knew it beforehand would be able to discover the node.)
+(Note: another option for the announcements would be to use the `sessionId.public` as the service name, which would have the benefit that only peers that knew it beforehand would be able to discover the node.)

 ### Discovery

-Each peer subscribes to the same service name, e.g. `"org.w3c.example.nan.id"`, and gets discovery events for each nearby peer advertising the same.
+Peers subscribe to the same service name, e.g. `"org.w3c.example.nan.id"`, and get discovery events for each nearby peer advertising the same.

-Every time that the User Agent receives a new discovery event or the extra info field of a discovered peer changes, it will get compare the received discovery information with those that had been previously registered.
+Every time that the User Agent receives a new discovery event or the *extra info* field of a discovered peer changes, it will compare the information in the *extra info* field with the `public` values that the user had previously subscribed to.

 Only if the values match, the User Agent will notify the user that a peer has been found.